Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Iterative linearization

 \subsubsection{Ka\v{c}anov iteration}

-Here we assume that the nonlinear operator~$\F$ from~\eqref{eq:F=0} takes the form $\F(u)=\A[u]u-g$, where $\A[u]:\,X\to X^\star$ is linear (for given $u\in X$), and $g=\F(0) \in X^\star$ is fixed.
+Here we assume that the nonlinear operator~$\F$ from~\eqref{eq:F=0} takes the form $\F(u)=\A(u)u-g$, where $\A(u):\,X\to X'$ is linear (for given $u\in X$), and $g=-\F(0) \in X'$ is fixed.
 Then, the Ka\v{c}anov iteration is defined by

-Note that this iteration can be cast into the setting of~\eqref{eq:it}, where~$\A[u^n]$ takes the role of the preconditioning operator, and $f(u^n)=\A[u^n]u^n-\F[u^n]=g$ is constant.
-We make the assumption that there exists a G\^{a}teaux differentiable functional $\G:X \to \mathbb{R}$ which, for any~$u,v\in X$, satisfies the following properties: \begin{enumerate}[(K1)] \item $\G'(u)=a(u;u,\cdot)$ on~$X$, and $\G'$ is continuous and strongly monotone, i.e. there exists a real number $c_0 >0$ such that, for any~$u,v\in X$, it holds
+Note that this iteration can be cast into the setting of~\eqref{eq:it}, where~$\A(u^n)$ takes the role of the preconditioning operator, and $f(u^n)=\A(u^n)u^n-\F(u^n)=g$ is constant.
+We make the assumption that there exists a Gateaux differentiable functional $\G:X \to \mathbb{R}$ which satisfies the following properties: \begin{enumerate}[(K1)] \item $\G'(u)=a(u;u,\cdot)$ on~$X$, and $\G'$ is continuous and strongly monotone, i.e. there exists a real number $c_0 >0$ such that, for any~$u,v\in X$, it holds